ethmarks/ethmarks.github.io/md_src/blog_src/liquidglass.md

 ### …Performant

 Liquid Glass is composed of many different effects, but the most important is the [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) that gives it that frosted glass effect.

-A Gaussian blur is a method of making each pixel have an influence on the pixels around it, which causes the colours to average out into a definition-less blob.
-What this means from a computational perspective is that the computer needs to perform a mathematical function dozens or hundreds (eyeballing it, Liquid Glass has a blur radius of 6 pixels, meaning it has pi*6^2 ≈ 113 pixels around it) of times for every single pixel, of which there are millions (iPhone 16 has a 2556x1179 screen, so 3,013,524 total pixels), and you need to do this once per frame, of which there are ideally 60 per second on the iPhone 16.
-This adds up to a huge amount of computation, and it doesn't help that the [2D Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function#Two-dimensional_Gaussian_function) isn't exactly simple.
+Below is an interactive demo of the effect of a Gaussian blur.

 <figure>
     <div class="juxtapose-container">